Already started an application? Login here

 Mortgage payment assistance

-The IFPN helps qualified homeowners who cannot make their payments or fall behind in their payments due to a current or previous period of unemployment through no fault of their own.
+HHF helps qualified homeowners who cannot make their payments or fall behind in their mortgage payments due to an involuntary financial hardship.

-• (a) an involuntary and substantial reduction in employment income;
+• (a) an involuntary loss of employment or reduction in employment income;

-• (b) a substantial reduction in household income due to death of a household member;
+• (b) a reduction in household income due to death of a household member;

-• (c) significant expenses related to non-elective medical procedures or emergencies;
+• (c) expenses related to non-cosmetic medical procedures or emergencies;

 Transition Assistance Program (TAP)